psych10/psych10.github.io/prospectus/index.md

 Each of our TAs will also hold weekly office hours throughout the week.
 The Zoom links for each of the office hours can be found on the course's Canvas page.

+## Using Google Colab

+Problem sets and project analyses will be completed using [Google Colab](https://colab.research.google.com/), which is a freely available system for computatation notebooks.
+Instructions for using Colab will be made available on Canvas.
+If you have problems accessing Google services from your geographical location, or privacy concerns regarding Google services, please contact Dr. Poldrack to discuss possible alternatives.

 ## Discussion